-Traveler who is domiciled in East Java may have heard the name of Coban Sewu.
+Traveler who is domiciled in East Java may have heard the name of Tumpak Sewu.
 Yes, the waterfall which is located in Malang and Lumajang Regency is indeed extraordinary beautiful.

 The opportunity came too.
-Although the news spread to Coban Sewu very extreme, I am alone with my wife did not hesitate.
-We departed from the city of Malang at around 07.00 WIB, armed with information about the location and route Coban Sewu, we spur the vehicle towards Lumajang.
+Although the news spread to Tumpak Sewu very extreme, I am alone with my wife did not hesitate.
+We departed from the city of Malang at around 07.00 WIB, armed with information about the location and route Tumpak Sewu, we spur the vehicle towards Lumajang.

 We so enjoyed the trip that morning.
 Panorama of green rice fields, rivers, hills, and Mount Semeru towering into a distinctive entertainment.
 Even the position of Mount Semeru seems to be our destination because it always seems to be in front of us.